Jump to section:

 Select the Ant Text toolbar in the top.

-Select ”Settings” and “Registration”, and enter your license key under “Your license”.
+Choose ”Settings” and “Registration”, and enter your license key under “Your license”.

 You can buy a license for Ant Text from the delay screens that are displayed when your trial period has ended, or by visiting Ant Text’s website.